wandb/docs/docs/guides/prompts/quickstart.md

 Spans can be of type `AGENT`, `CHAIN`, `TOOL` or `LLM`

 ### 2. Add child Spans
 Nest child Spans within the parent span so that they are nested and in the correct order in the Trace Timeline view.

-Below, 2 child spans and 1 grandchild span are created.
+The following text code demonstrates how to create two child spans and one grandchild span:

 ```python
 tool_span = trace_tree.Span(